 In this section, we present a few valuable tips in crypto:

 - Understand the crypto market: Try to constantly educate yourself about the nature of the crypto market and the risks associated with investing in it.

-- Understand hedging instruments: To efficiently hedge your portfolio, you should learn how instruments like perpetual futures contracts work and how to utilize them.
+- Understand hedging instruments: To hedge your portfolio efficiently, you should learn how instruments like perpetual futures contracts work and how to utilize them.

 - Use reputable exchanges: To access hedging instruments, you need to use crypto exchanges.
 Always use reliable exchanges with high trading volume to prevent technical issues like order execution problems.